 VALUES ( ‘Columns'[Column Names] ),

-CONCATENATEX function retrieves the value from column row by row and then combine them with delimiter mentioned in the formula
+CONCATENATEX function retrieves the value from column row by row and then combines them with the delimiter mentioned in the formula

 With the CONCATENATEX function, we are able to combine the column names with + placed in between them.